pi-hole/docker-pi-hole/README.md

 [Here is an equivilent docker run script](https://github.com/pi-hole/docker-pi-hole/blob/master/docker_run.sh).

+## Upgrade Notices:

-## Docker Pi-Hole v4.2.1
+### Docker Pi-Hole v4.2.1-1+

-ServerIP no longer a required enviroment variable!
+- ServerIP no longer a required enviroment variable!
 Feel free to remove it unless you need it to customize lighttpd
+- --cap-add NET_ADMIN no longer required unless using DHCP, leaving in examples for consistency

-## Docker Pi-Hole v4.1.1+ IMPORTANT upgrade notes
+### Docker Pi-Hole v4.1.1+

 Starting with the v4.1.1 release your Pi-hole container may encounter issues starting the DNS service unless ran with the following setting:

 - `--dns=127.0.0.1 --dns=1.1.1.1` The second server can be any DNS IP of your choosing, but the **first dns must be 127.0.0.1**
     - A WARNING stating "Misconfigured DNS in /etc/resolv.conf" may show in docker logs without this.
-- 4.1 required --net-admin
+- 4.1 required --cap-add NET_ADMIN until 4.2.1-1

 These are the raw [docker run cli](https://docs.docker.com/engine/reference/commandline/cli/) versions of the commands.
 We provide no official support for docker GUIs but the community forums may be able to help if you do not see a place for these settings.
 Remember, always consult your manual too!